Collegeville staff will ensure that all students learn at high levels.

 The Collegeville Staff recognizes that parent involvement is an essential part of a successful school and encourages it in a variety of ways.
 Our staff invites all parents to volunteer in the classroom on a regular basis.
 The school hosts a variety of parent events throughout the year to unify the partnership between home and school.
 These events include but are not limited to Family Reading Night, Science Night, Math Night, Back to School, and Open House.
 Spanish translation and childcare is provided for all of our events in order to encourage parent attendance.

 Parents at Collegeville School take enormous pride in their school.
 Volunteers consistently participate in the school program by working in classrooms, organizing special events and participating in the highly supportive and active Parent Teacher Club.
 The Parent Teacher Club makes it possible for the students at Collegeville to participate in a variety of extra-curricular activities, including field trips, throughout the year.
-This past year the PTC purchased new PE equipment.
 All fundraiser proceeds go directly to the students of the school.